MateDawid/MateDawid/README.md

 # Welcome 👋

-I'm a Backend developer primarily working with Python and Django REST Framework but with expertise in frontend technologies like JavaScript, TypeScript and React.
+I'm a Backend Developer primarily working with Python and Django REST Framework but with expertise in frontend technologies like JavaScript, TypeScript and React.

 ---